 Bisphosphonates (bis-fos-fon-ates) are very effective drugs for helping to get your calcium levels down.
 You can have some of these drugs through a drip into a vein, but others come as tablets.
 Which type you need depends on how high your calcium levels are.
 Your doctor will decide on the best treatment for you.

 As well as getting calcium levels down, bisphosphonates can help to reduce pain from bone secondaries and help to stop damaged bones breaking.
-You may have bisphosphonate tablets to take home to stop the calcium building up in your blood again.
-We have more information about bisphosphonates and their side effects.
+You might have bisphosphonate tablets to take home to stop the calcium building up in your blood again.

 Bisphosphonates can sometimes make your calcium level go too low (hypocalcaemia).
 This should be picked up by blood tests, but also causes symptoms such as changes in sensation – for example, tingling or burning in the lips or tongue.

-Calcitonin is another drug that you may have to help stop the breakdown of bone.
+You might have another drug called calcitonin to help stop the breakdown of bone.
 You have this drug as an injection.
-You may also have drugs to help relieve hypercalcaemia symptoms, such as sickness, constipation, pain or confusion.
+You might also have drugs to help relieve high calcium symptoms, such as sickness, constipation, pain or confusion.

 Denosumab is a monoclonal antibody.
 Denosumab is also known by its brand names Xgeva and Prolia.

-The type of treatment you have will depend on how high your calcium levels are and how severe your symptoms are.
-If you have moderate to severe hypercalcaemia, or severe symptoms, your doctor will need to treat it urgently with fluids and bisphosphonate drugs.
-If it is mild hypercalcaemia, you will still need treatment but less urgently.
-If you are able to drink plenty of fluids, you may just need the bisphosphonate treatment.
+The type of treatment you have depends on how high your calcium levels are and how severe your symptoms are.
+Your doctor will need to treat it urgently with fluids and bisphosphonate drugs if you have moderate to severe high calcium, or severe symptoms.
+You will still need treatment but less urgently if it is mild high calcium.
+You might just need bisphosphonate treatment if you are able to drink plenty of fluids.

 Treatment relieves some symptoms more quickly than others.
 For example, sickness, constipation and thirst are much easier to relieve than tiredness and loss of appetite.
-If your cancer is very advanced and you are in the terminal stage, it will probably not be possible to control your hypercalcaemia permanently.
+It will probably not be possible to control high calcium permanently if your cancer is very advanced and you are in the final days or weeks of life.
 But your doctors will do all they can to help make you as comfortable as possible.

 Once your blood calcium levels go back to normal, your doctor will want to keep a close eye on you.
 You will need to have regular blood and urine tests to make sure the treatment is still working.

-If at any time you feel the symptoms of hypercalcaemia are coming back, it is very important that you see your doctor as soon as possible.
+It is very important that you see your doctor as soon as possible if at any time you feel the symptoms of hypercalcaemia are coming back.
 Even if something else is causing your symptoms it is better to see your doctor to find out for sure.

-You may worry about eating foods that contain calcium if you have hypercalcaemia or think you may be at risk of it.
-But cutting down on these foods will not help hypercalcaemia that is caused by cancer.
+You might worry about eating foods that contain calcium if you have high calcium or think you may be at risk of it.
+But cutting down on these foods will not help high calcium that is caused by cancer.
 It will not make any difference to your calcium levels.
 Do talk to your doctor or nurse if you are concerned about your diet.
 And make sure you check with your doctor before taking any vitamin or mineral supplements.